Healthcare in Greece

 Pharmacies in Greece are normally marked by a green equal-armed cross, often against a white background.
 They are widely available, especially in larger cities and are generally a reliable first line of defence against illness.
 Many Greek pharmacists will speak English and are capable diagnosticians who may save expats a trip to the doctor.

 Expats wanting to bring prescribed medication from their own country should bring them in their original containers, and ensure that they are clearly marked.
 It is also recommended to have a signed physician’s letter outlining their patient’s condition and the medication required for it, including generic names.
-Codeine is, however, highly illegal and expats shouldn’t bring medicines containing it into the country, even with a prescription.
+Expats should be warned, that codeine is highly illegal in Greece and should refrain from bringing medicines containing it into the country, even with a prescription.

 Pharmacies are generally open between 8am and 1pm, and 5pm to 8.30pm.